designbylunar/cupid/docs/pages/getting-started/quick-start.md

 <link href="https://unpkg.com/@cupid-ui/css@1.0.0/dist/cupid-ui.css" rel="stylesheet" crossorigin />
 ```

-<Alert title="Heads up!" text="We don't always update the version in that URL.
-So, check <a href="https://github.com/designbylunar/cupid/releases">for our latest release</a> to ensure you're using the latest version of Cupid." type="warning" />
+<Alert title="Heads up!" type="warning">We don't always update the version in that URL.
+So, check [for our latest release](https://github.com/designbylunar/cupid/releases) to ensure you're using the latest version of Cupid.</Alert>

 ## Using the Node packages
 We're working on packages for Svelte and Vue, but you can still use the offical Node packages for: